Bovine malignant catarrhal fever

 Bovine malignant catarrhal fever (BMCF) is a fatal lymphoproliferative disease caused by a group of ruminant gamma herpes viruses including Alcelaphine gammaherpesvirus 1 (AlHV-1) and Ovine gammaherpesvirus 2 (OvHV-2) These viruses cause unapparent infection in their reservoir hosts (sheep with OvHV-2 and wildebeest with AlHV-1), but are usually fatal in cattle and other ungulates such as deer, antelope, and buffalo.
 In Southern Africa the disease is known as snotsiekte, from the Afrikaans.

-BMCF is an important disease where reservoir and susceptible animals mix.
+BMCF is most prevalent in areas where reservoir and susceptible animals mix.
 There is a particular problem with Bali cattle in Indonesia, bison in the US and in pastoralist herds in Eastern and Southern Africa.

-Disease outbreaks in cattle are usually sporadic although infection of up to 40% of a herd has been reported.
+Disease outbreaks in cattle are usually sporadic, although infection of up to 40% of a herd has been reported.
 The reasons for this are unknown.
-Some species appear to be particularly susceptible, for example Pére David's deer, Bali cattle and bison, with many deer dying within 48 hours of the appearance of the first symptoms and bison within three days.
+Some species appear to be particularly susceptible, for example Père David's deer, Bali cattle and bison, with many deer dying within 48 hours of the appearance of the first symptoms and bison within three days.
 In contrast, post infection cattle will usually survive a week or more.